mlogic1/cmake-examples/README.md

 # cmake-examples
-Example cmake project with dependencies
+This repository is a basic example of a cmake project with a dependecy.

+school is a static library

+mainproject is a console application that depends on school library